You initially thought you’d go to either Cabo or Puerto Vallarta.

 The weather in Cabo is desert-like much of the year.

-From December to May, the climate is sunny and dry, with virtually no rain.
+From December to May, the climate is dry, with virtually no rain and endless sunny days.

 Temps drop at night and evenings are cool, especially between December and February.

-Early mornings are also crisp and cool until 9:00 am or so in winter (very pleasant for jogging).
+Early mornings can also be crisp and cool until 9:00 am or so in winter (very pleasant for jogging).

 The best time to go to Cancun is December to April, when the weather is the most pleasant (sunny and hot).